jvasso/experiments_manager/README.md

 ### Step 2: run your own experiment

-To run your own experiment, you first need to subclass `Experiment` base class.
+To run your own experiment, you just need to subclass the `Experiment` base class.

 ```python
 from experiments_manager.experiment import Experiment